 Once you get past the little eccentricities, TD e-series mutual funds really are the hands-down winners of passive investing, particularly for small portfolios and where you have many transactions through the year (e.g., regular monthly savings).
 Particularly on the TD Mutual Funds side, there are quite often road-blocks and mix-ups along the way, but every case I’ve heard has ended with TD (eventually) making it right in the end, so have faith.
 And remember the magic word: Waterhouse.

 Interested in do-it-yourself investing with index funds?
-Then you may be interested in my book, Potato’s Short Guide to DIY Investing, which is an introductory guide to the world of investing for Canadians, with a focus on TD’s e-series funds as the way to go about it.
+Then you may be interested in my book, The Value of Simple, which is an introductory guide to the world of investing for Canadians, with a focus on index investing including using TD’s e-series funds as the way to go about it.
+In 2017 I also launched an online course that goes into much more detail on how to become a do-it-yourself investor, with TD e-series as one of the methods I walk through.